cmstead/js-refactor/README.md

 - **Pull requests may not be claimed as intellectual property of a company or other external agency.**

 ## Updates ##

+### 2.11.0 ###

+- Introduced fix for Mac user keybindings; keybindings vary on ctrl/cmd for Windows/Linux vs Mac
+- Other marketplace listing and document updates

 ### 2.10.0 ###